mihaifm/smol/readme.md

 Themes are based on [ejs](https://ejs.co/) templates and are placed in the `themes` folder.
 Smol has a default theme called `tiny`.
 Changing the theme can be done in the `/settings` panel.
 It is recommended to make a copy of the default theme and naming it to something else before making and customizations to the site.
 This way you won't lose any changes when updating Smol.

+### Images

+Images can be uploaded via the `media` link in the admin panel.
+New images are stored in `source/media` and copied to `public/media` when the site in generated.

 ### RSS